p-98/schule-als-staat/conception.md

     -   Privatperson
     -   (staatliche) Institution
     -   Gast
         -   when entering the state, the id card is assigned an 'identity' with a name, which is removed when leaving
         -   a card can have several identities one after another
         -   identities are not kept in the system even when removed from the id card
 -   Unternehen und Unternehmer sind verschiedene Accounts
 -   Eine Person, die ein Unternehmen gründet, muss bei diesem einen Arbeitsvertrag haben
 -   Eine Person kann nur einen Arbeitsvertrag haben
+-   Gehaltsauszahlungen
+    -   Im Arbeitsvertrag steht eine Stundenzahl und ein Stundenlohn
+    -   Arbeitszeiten werden digital getrackt und nach Stunden direkt beim logout bezahlt

 # Main features